-The most important thing to know about how to grow a beard is that you have to actually grow that beard.
-You need the canvas in order to throw some paint at it, and you need to commit some real time to not shaving if you want a beard.
+The most important thing to remember about how to grow a beard is that you must actually grow one.
+You’ll need a canvas to paint on, and you’ll need to devote some serious time to not shaving if you want a beard.

 You already know how far down your neck your whiskers grow and in which direction they develop if you shave every day.
-If you’ve let yourself have a few days of stubble, you may already know whether the hair on your face comes in patchy or full, not to mention how quickly it grows.
+If you’ve allowed yourself a few days of stubble, you may already be aware of whether your facial hair is spotty or full, as well as how quickly it develops.

-These are all things to consider when you’re planning a beard.
-Patchy hair, for instance, may mean you need to go for a longer beard and thick, fast-growing hair could mean you’re in for more regular trimming.
+These are all things to think about when growing a beard.
+Patchy hair, for example, may necessitate a longer beard, while thick, fast-growing hair may have more frequent trimming.

 Here are some ways to exfoliate your skin naturally

-Increase the amount of protein and fresh fruits and vegetables.
-The proper nutrients from fruits and veggies will provide your body with all the vitamins and minerals hair needs to grow quickly.
+Increase the amount of protein and fresh fruits and vegetables in your diet.
+Fruits and vegetables offer your body with all of the vitamins and minerals it requires to develop hair swiftly.

 7. Do Not Trim

 Trim your beard as little as possible.
 Resist the impulse to trim or shape your beard if you want it to grow long.
-When your beard is full, groom it after 4 to 6 weeks when it is full because there is no scientific evidence that suggests that shaving will make your hair grow thicker and quicker.
-Also, your face might get itchy when the hair grows, if you start developing a rash, consult a doctor.
+When your beard is full, groom it after 4 to 6 weeks because there is no scientific evidence that shaving will promote your hair grow thicker and faster.
+Also, when your hair grows, your face may get itchy; if you develop a rash, see a doctor.

-Beard brushes help exfoliate the skin beneath the beard, for starters, which lifts dead skin cells and prevents future flaking.
-Moreover, brushing your beard at the end of each day will ensure its health and tame-ability in the long haul.
+For starters, beard brushes exfoliate the skin beneath the beard, which lifts dead skin cells and prevents peeling.
+Brushing your beard at the end of each day will also keep it healthy and manageable over time.

-This distributes the natural oils produced in the skin, which otherwise collect at the base of the shaft and only nourish the bottom of each hair.
+This helps to spread the skin’s natural oils, which would otherwise pool at the bottom of the shaft and just nourish the bottom of each hair.
 Breakage, frizzing, and split ends are all prevented by this oil distribution.

-Patience is a virtue.
-Not only can a little time help fill in some patchiness, but it’s also requisite for almost any style.
-A beard transforms into something new every week.
-So, if it’s seeming like you’ll never reach your goal, then you honestly might wake up one morning and realize that you’ve arrived at the destination.
+Patience is a valuable asset.
+A little patience can not only assist fill in any patchiness, but it’s also required for practically any style.
+Every week, a beard evolves into something different.
+So, if it seems like you’ll never attain your objective, you might surprise yourself by waking up one morning and discovering that you’ve arrived.

 How To Grow A Beard: Some Important Tips

-There are some important dos and don’ts to keep everything clean and coming in nicely, so we’ve rounded up our best beard growth tips to keep you going when growing your first beard.
-Or, perhaps this isn’t your first beard, but you’re determined to make it your best beard.
+There are some crucial dos and don’ts to keep everything clean and coming in properly, so we’ve compiled a list of our top beard growth recommendations to help you get started.
+Maybe this isn’t your first beard, but you’re determined to make it the best one you’ve ever had.

 Take a nice, long look at your face, just like you did with your whiskers.
-If there’s one thing that beards are good for one thing, it’s enhancing or changing the shape of your face.
-Take a step back and consider the overall shape: if it’s round, a beard could make it look longer and leaner (by trimming the sides short and leaving length on the chin); if it’s an oval, it could make it look wider and more angular (by doing the opposite – leaving the sides longer); and if it’s square, it can soften the harsher angles (by trimming the sides short and leaving length on the chin); and if it’s square, it can soften the harsh (by trimming rounded angles).
+If there’s one thing that beards are good for, it’s enhancing or modifying the form of your face.
+Consider the overall shape: if it’s round, a beard can make it look longer and leaner (by trimming the sides short and leaving length on the chin); if it’s oval, it can make it look wider and more angular (by doing the opposite – leaving the sides longer); and if it’s square, it can soften the harsher angles (by trimming the sides short and leaving length on the chin); and if it’s square, it can soften the harsh (by trimming rounded angles).

-Generally speaking, a beard should work to make your face as close to an oval as possible, but beards can also make jawlines look more angular and defined.
+A beard should generally strive to make your face look as round as possible, but beards can sometimes make jawlines appear more angular and defined.
 To assess if you’ll want to trim your beard with sharp angles in mind, turn your head slightly to each side.

-It seems counterintuitive, but shaving could help grow a beard, at least at first.
-Many barbers recommend giving yourself a good, close shave to stimulate the hair follicles and possibly cut down on the number of ingrown hairs you get once the hair starts to grow out.
-It’s also a way to prep skin to make sure your facial hair can grow out smoothly and without as much itch.
+It may sound contradictory, but shaving may aid in the growth of a beard, at least in the beginning.
+Many barbers advise getting a good, close shave to stimulate the hair follicles and maybe reduce the quantity of ingrown hairs as the hair begins to grow out.
+It’s also a way to prepare your skin so that your facial hair grows out evenly and without itchiness.

-Right out of the shower, apply a pre-shave oil to your skin as soon as you get out of the shower to help the hairs stand up for easier shaving (it will also lubricate the skin to help cut down on razor burn).
-Then apply thick shaving cream in a circular motion to create an even layer.
-Using a new blade on whatever kind of razor you prefer, begin shaving with the grain (the direction your hair grows).
+Apply a pre-shave oil to your skin as soon as you get out of the shower to help the hairs stand up for easy shaving (it will also lubricate the skin to help cut down on razor burn).
+Then, in a circular motion, apply thick shaving cream to achieve a uniform layer.
+Begin shaving with the grain, using a new blade on whatever type of razor you choose (the direction your hair grows).

-There’s a caveat to not touching your growing beard: you still need to keep the lines crisp as it grows out in order to begin establishing the ultimate form.
+There is one caveat to not touching your growing beard: you must keep the lines crisp as it grows out in order to begin establishing the ultimate form.
 It all comes down to the neck, and there’s a narrow line between a deliberate, well-maintained beard and just a lot of random growth.